-want to save any of the changes you have made to these paragraphs for use in other projects in the future, you can do this using the Save As button.
+If you want to save any of the changes you have made to these paragraphs click the Save As button.

-Once you are satisfied with the content of the Health & Safety File, simply press Print button to print a copy.
-In the Print dialog box, confirm which document you wish to print, select whether you wish to print direct to your printer, show a print preview or open the document in Microsoft Word then click Print.
+Once you are satisfied with the content of the Health & Safety File, simply press Print button to print a copy or Export to save to a Word or PDF document.

-For more detailed information about the Health & Safety File and why you need it, see page 43.
+For more detailed information about the Health & Safety File and why you need it, see page 42.